taruny1997/opinary/README.md

 # Poll Widget (TypeeScript + JEST)
 # Overview

 This is a simple and reusable poll widget built using typescript.
-It allows users to vote on a question, stores their responses in local storage, and displays real-time results.
+It allows users to vote on a poll by selecting one of the options, stores their responses in local storage, and displays real-time results.
 Users are allowed to vote again after refreshing the page or by undo their previous vote.
 It is easy to embed on any HTML page without using iframes.

 # Features